EmilRingtved/02631/README.md

 # 02631 - Introduction to programming in python - DTU
-All Assignments for the course.
+All Assignments for the course, completed in winter 2022.